reactioncommerce/docs/how-tos/extend-an-existing-schema.md

 ## Background

-While Reaction uses a (mostly) schemaless database, we do value data validation and do that by using the package [SimpleSchema](https://www.npmjs.com/package/simpl-schema) which provides sophisticated data type checking not available in something like traditional SQL schemas or something like JSON schema.
+While Open Commerce uses a (mostly) schemaless database, we do value data validation and do that by using the package [SimpleSchema](https://www.npmjs.com/package/simpl-schema) which provides sophisticated data type checking not available in something like traditional SQL schemas or something like JSON schema.
 However, when adding functionality via plugins it can often be necessary to modify or extend these schemas to store extra data.
 This doc explains how to do that.